isomerpages/govtech-gobusiness/_essentialservices/1a-healthandsocialservices.md

 m.
 The submission of operating hours should be done through SRP (for individual-practitioner services, or group services where all individual psychologists are SRP-registered psychologists), or submitted on request by MOH for services which were previously exempted, or those services which have appealed via psychologyservices@moh.gov.sg (from 29 April 2020).<br>

 **Note: Requirements for the period after 17 May 2020 will be updated at a later date.**

+5. Community mental health services, senior befriending, counselling and case management services, and alert alarm system/check-ins by Senior Activity Centres are to be delivered remotely
+: a.
+Services to be delivered remotely where possible.
+For certain blocks where remote monitoring is not possible, staff to continue manning the Alert Alarm System at the Senior Activity Centres.

+1. Supporting services (e.g. blood services, laboratories and radiological services, research related to COVID-19, pharmacies, disease surveillance and response services, medical and patient transport, provision of medical items and personal care items)

+2. Essential supply chains (e.g. medical wholesale and distribution, mask, PPE, medical supplies and equipment manufacturers, medical gas supply)

+3. Selected social services to support vulnerable segments of the population : a.
+This includes residential services for those with no alternative accommodation, community-based intervention for those with no alternative caregiving arrangements, community-based social services for priority cases, and public facing services for priority cases e.g. serious/urgent cases, cases requiring intensive supervision.

+9. Selected care services for students such as those in preschools, Student Care Centres and SPED schools (including for children of Essential Services workers)
+: a.
+Parents may approach their children’s preschools and schools for assistance.
+: b.
+Priority given to parents in Essential Services like Healthcare.